Azure-Samples/compute-ruby-manage-vm/README.md

+---
+page_type: sample
+languages:
+- ruby
+products:
+- azure
+description: "This sample demonstrates how to manage your Azure virtual machines using the Ruby SDK."
+urlFragment: compute-ruby-manage-vm
+---

 # Manage virtual machines using Ruby
 This sample demonstrates how to manage your Azure virtual machines using the Ruby SDK.